LoyolaChicagoCS/gradhandbook/source/regulations.rst

 as full-time.
 You can ask the GPD to approve this reduction in summer because of the issues listed above.
-You are *cautioned* that if you do this, *you cannot make such a reduction for a later semester*, even if you have a good reason.
+You are *cautioned* that if you do this, *you cannot make such a reduction for a later semester*, even if you have a good reason, like illness.

 Be sure to check
 with the OIP for the exact current details and correct forms to ask